OguzPastirmaci/sc19/README.md

 ## 1. Running `nvidia-smi` on Kubernetes worker nodes

-**IMPORTANT**: You should run all of the commands in this guide in the iTerm2 terminal in the Dock.
+**IMPORTANT**: You should run all of the commands in this guide in a terminal screen.
+You can use the iTerm2 terminal that is already configured in the macOS Dock (taskbar).
 It should already be logged in to the bastion instance and show `[opc@sc19 ~]$`.
 If not, simply SSH into the bastion using the following command:

 ```console
 ssh opc@129.213.105.35